Avianca El Salvador: Expansion years (1980–2009)

-became the "Hub of the Americas" and the integration of several Latin American airlines to the alliance took place.
+became the "Hub of the Americas" and the integration of several Latin American airlines into the alliance took place.
 The alliance ended in 1998 after the six-year period established in the agreement expired.

+On 9 August 1995, Aviateca Flight 901 crashed into the San Vicente volcano while on approach to Comalapa International Airport killing all 65 people onboard the aircraft.
+The Salvadoran Civil Aviation Authority determined that the accident's probable cause was the flight crew's "lack of situational awareness in relation to the 7,159 foot obstruction [the San Vicente volcano]" and that the airline's crew resource management program was ineffective.
+As TACA International Airlines was Aviateca's parent company, both airlines faced lawsuits from 21 families of crash victims, however, all the lawsuits were settled out of court.

-Then in 2001, having its main hubs in San Salvador and San Jose, the airline set an operations base at Lima, Peru, its first base in South America, causing as a consequence the founding of TACA Perú, of which TACA had 49% shares at.
+Then in 2001, having its main hubs in San Salvador and San Jose, the airline set an operations base in Lima, Peru, its first base in South America, causing as a consequence the founding of TACA Perú, of which TACA had 49% shares at.
 With this new addition, Grupo TACA began to offer a comprehensive network of routes throughout the Americas.

-In 2005, TACA International was one of the founding members of the Mexican airline Volaris.
-In the same year, TACA became the first airline of Latin America to operate the Airbus A321.
+In 2005, TACA was one of the founding members of the Mexican airline Volaris.
+In the same year, TACA became the first airline in Latin America to operate the Airbus A321.

-In 2008 the board of directors decided to revert to the original name, TACA International (since the consolidation of the acquired airlines was completed), and the airline' headquarters returned to San Salvador, El Salvador to a new building which was inaugurated shortly afterwards.
+In 2008, the board of directors decided to revert to the original name, TACA International (since the consolidation of the acquired airlines was completed), and the airline's headquarters returned to San Salvador, El Salvador to a new building which was inaugurated shortly afterward.
 Also, it revealed a renovation in its corporate image.
 That same year, TACA became the second user of the Brazilian Embraer 190 in Latin America.

 AviancaTACA and modernization (2009–12)

-On October 7, 2009, it was announced that TACA International would merge its assets in a strategic alliance with Colombian flag carrier Avianca, in which case each will maintain its own trademark and operations.
+On 7 October 2009, it was announced that TACA International would merge its assets in a strategic alliance with Colombian flag carrier Avianca, in which case each will maintain its trademark and operations.
 Avianca and TACA International operated a combined fleet of 129 aircraft, serving over 100 destinations in several countries in America and Europe.
 In December 2009 approval for the merger was given by the Colombian Civil Aeronautical Agency.
 The merger of Colombia's Avianca and El Salvador-based TACA is the latest sign that consolidation in the Latin American airline sector is picking up.

 In June 2011, AviancaTaca signed a Memorandum of Understanding (MoU) for 51 A320 family aircraft, including 33 eco-efficient Airbus A320neos.
 This made it the largest order for the A320neo in Latin America.

 Star Alliance (2010–12)

-On November 10, 2010, Star Alliance announced that Avianca and TACA International were to become full members in mid-2012.
+On 10 November 2010, Star Alliance announced that Avianca and TACA International were to become full members in mid-2012.